 The Female Protagonist Crisis in Video Games

-There's been a lot of controversy lately about the lack of playable female characters in popular game franchises.
+There have been a lot of controversies lately about the lack of playable female characters in popular game franchises.
 Ubisoft recently got taken to task when it was revealed that Assassin's Creed: Unity and Far Cry 4, two of their flagship titles, both lacked playable female protagonists.
-Rock Star was likewise criticized in 2013 for having three playable male characters and no playable female characters in Grand Theft Auto V.
+Rockstar was likewise criticized in 2013 for having three playable male characters, yet no playable female characters, in Grand Theft Auto V.

-Many gamers and journalists are seeing this as part of a regressive trend and an unforgivable oversight in today's diversity-conscious market, frequently citing the ESA's (Entertainment Software Association's) report for 2013 that revealed that 45% of all gamers are now women and girls as evidence that game developers are not adequately serving their market.
+Many gamers and journalists are seeing this as part of a regressive trend and an unforgivable oversight in today's diversity-conscious market, frequently citing the ESA's (Entertainment Software Association's) report from 2013 that revealed that 45% of all gamers are now women, and evidence that game developers are not adequately serving their market.
 But is the state of female representation in games as dire as it appears?

 How Many Games Have Female Protagonists?

 I've always been partial to strong female characters myself (I blame that on seeing Alien as a child) so I wanted to see just how bad the bias against female playable characters was.
-A few people have already taken a stab at this but, being the perfectionist that I am, I'm not confident about the accuracy of their results so I decided to start wading through some games myself.
-So far, I've complied a list of 400+ video games drawn from popular franchises and I've come up with some interesting results.
+A few people have already taken a stab at this, but, being the perfectionist that I am, I'm not confident about the accuracy of their results so I decided to start wading through some games myself.
+So far, I've compiled a list of 400+ video games drawn from popular franchises, and I've come up with some interesting results.

 Male and Female Avatars